 Cladding and Columns

-Architectural gabion is perfect for cladding an otherwise ugly concrete facade or column.
+Architectural gabions are perfect for cladding an otherwise ugly concrete facade or column.
 They can be built to a depth of only 200mm.
-Often used in front of woven (hex mesh) gabion which is cheap but unattractive.
+It is often used in front of woven (hex mesh) gabion which is cheap but unattractive.
 By building an architectural gabion facade in front of a saggy woven wall a designer can achieve both cost savings and a fantastic looking building or wall.

 Curved gabion wall using AL-TEN